 The financial crisis had dramatic and immediate effects on the economy.
-The economy's total output, which had been growing through the first half of 2008, fell at an annual rate of 0.5% in the third quarter, according to advance estimates by the Bureau of Economic Analysis.
-Consumers, having weathered higher gasoline prices and higher food prices for most of the year, reduced their consumption expenditures as the value of their houses and the stocks they held plunged-consumption fell at an annual rate of 3.7% in the third quarter.
+The economy's total output fell at an annual rate of 3.7% in the third quarter of 2008 and 8.9% in the fourth quarter of 2008.
+Consumers, having weathered higher gasoline prices and higher food prices for most of the year, reduced their consumption expenditures as the value of their houses and the stocks they held plunged-consumption fell at an annual rate of 3.8% in the third quarter and 5.1% in the fourth quarter.
 As cold fear gripped financial markets and expectations of further slowdown ensued, firms cut down on investment spending, which includes spending on plant and equipment used in production.
-While this nonresidential investment component of output fell at an annual rate of 1.5%, the residential component fell even faster as housing investment sank at an annual rate of 17.6%.
-Government purchases and net exports rose, but not enough to offset reductions in consumption and private investment.Bureau of Economic Analysis, press release, November 25, 2008.
-As output shrank, unemployment rose.
+While this nonresidential investment component of output fell at an annual rate of 0.8%, the residential component fell even faster as housing investment sank at an annual rate of 23.9%.
+Government purchases and net exports rose, but not enough to offset reductions in consumption and private investment.
+As output shrank, unemployment rose sharply.
 Through the first nine months of 2008 there was concern that price levels in the United States and in most of the world economies were rising rapidly, but toward the end of the year the concern shifted to whether or not the price level might fall.

 This recession, which officially began in December 2007 and ended in June 2009, was brutal: At 18 months in length, it was the longest U.S. recession since World War II.
-The nation's output fell over 4%.
-The unemployment rate rose dramatically, hitting 10% at the end of 2009, and remaining above 9% throughout 2010.
-In 2010, to many people it certainly did not feel that the so-called Great Recession had really ended.
+The nation's output fell by more than 5%.
+The unemployment rate rose dramatically, hitting 10% in October 2009 and remaining above 9% throughout 2010.
+To many people in 2010 and 2011, it certainly did not feel as if the "Great Recession," as many had begun to refer to it, had really ended.
+The unemployment rate had come down some but still remained elevated.
+Housing prices still seemed to be falling or, at best, crawling along a floor.
+There was, though, a little good news at the end of 2011: real GDP had increased at an annual rate of 3.0% in the fourth quarter, the largest quarterly increase that year.
+For the entire year, however, real GDP had risen by just 1.7%.